SuperHarmony910/SuperHarmony910/docs/index.md

 ### How skilled am I at programming and have I mastered it?
 Nobody is *the master* at programming (except maybe the creators); people have different skills which vary to their interests.
 If, for instance, someone wanted to build a website, they would not be looking at building a GUI with Tkinter in Python!
 Although, if you do want to learn programming, you must acknowledge the principles of it and committing to it.
-I possess diverse & mediocre levels of expertise and prowess in various programming languages which I have displayed in chronological order below:
+I possess an inquisitive personality and diverse levels of expertise and prowess in various programming languages, which I have displayed in order of personal knowledge below:

 <ol>
 <li>Markdown (lol) <progress min="0" max="100" value="90"></progress></li>